 - are a conditional permanent resident with an I-551C card

 - have an Arrival Departure Record (I-94) from the Department of Homeland Security with any of the following designations: a refugee, asylum granted, a parolee, a Cuban-Haitian entrant, a victim of human trafficking or a holder of T-Visa.

-You can still qualify for state and federal grants if you are a citizen or eligible non-citizen but your parents are not.
+If you are a citizen or eligible non-citizen, you can qualify for federal grants even if your parents are undocumented.
 When you complete the FAFSA, you can enter all zeros for your parents' social security numbers.

-Several organizations maintain online lists of scholarships.
-Here is a partial list of scholarships, both national and based in Minnesota, for which undocumented students would be eligible.
+Several private organizations maintain online lists of scholarships.
+Here is a partial list of scholarships, both national and based in Minnesota, for which undocumented students may be eligible.

 - Scholarships for Latino Students